thekartikdev/HTML-Project/README.md

 # HTML-Project
-The project is my personal Portfolio
+This project is my personal Portfolio